-This example shows how to calculate the deflection of a structural plate acted on by a pressure loading using the Partial Differential Equation Toolbox™.
+This example shows how to calculate the deflection of a structural plate under a pressure loading.

 where is the bending stiffness of the plate given by

-and is the modulus of elasticity, is Poisson's ratio, and is the plate thickness.
-The transverse deflection of the plate is and is the pressure load.
+and is the modulus of elasticity, is Poisson's ratio, is the plate thickness, is the transverse deflection of the plate, and is the pressure load.

-Create a pde model for a PDE with two dependent variables.
+Create a PDE model for a system of two equations.

-The six-row by one-column c matrix is defined below.
-The entries in the full a matrix and the f vector follow directly from the definition of the two-equation system shown above.
+This matrix is further flattened into a column vector of six elements.
+The entries in the full 2-by-2 matrix (defining the coefficient a) and the 2-by-1 vector (defining the coefficient f) follow directly from the definition of the two-equation system.